-A modernist architect who is retired, but still living, is Gene Zema (b.
-1926) who designed a dental clinic and some private homes in Wedgwood.
+Modernist architect Gene Zema designed a dental clinic and some private homes in Wedgwood.
 The Rice Clinic (named for the dentist who owned it) built in 1961 at 6850 35th Ave NE (southeast corner of NE 70th Street.)
-The medical-offices building shows the modernist architectural use of volumetric forms, boxes which seem to float in space.
+The medical-offices building shows the modernist architectural use of volumetric forms: boxes which seem to float in space.
 Zema achieved this by elevating the clinic entries so that the foundation of the building is not perceived when approaching.

-In private homes designed by Gene Zema in Wedgwood in 1954, the influence of Japanese rooflines and entryways can be seen.
+In private homes designed by Gene Zema in Wedgwood in 1954, the influence of Japanese roof lines and entryways can be seen.
 The roof definition, because it is a single slope and not steeply pitched, has more horizontal flow to it and lines of different segments of the roof may be asymmetrical.
-A courtyard rock garden entry with plantings references a Japanese home.
+A courtyard rock garden entry with plantings references Japanese homes.

 On one of his 1954 houses in Wedgwood, located on 45th Ave NE, Zema experimented with the dormer-style addition of an upper level, meant to give a private floor as a master bedroom or a suite area almost like a separate apartment.
 Zema used this dormer/partial second floor on later designs in other neighborhoods as well.
 The house appears as several volumetric forms (boxes) stacked up at asymmetrical angles.